tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

     TradingView

-        Trading view is the world most ppopular trading strategy platform.
+        Trading view is the world most popular trading strategy platform.
 It lets you discover investment ideas and showcase your talents to a large and active community of traders.
 Easy and intuitive for beginners, and powerful enough for advanced chartists.
 Trading View has all the charting tools you need to share and view trading ideas.
-Real-time data and browser-based charts let you do your research from anywhere, since there are no installations or complex setups. `Read more <https://www.quora.com/What-is-TradingView>`__.
+Real-time data and browser-based charts let you do your research from anywhere since there are no installations or complex setups. `Read more <https://www.quora.com/What-is-TradingView>`__.